FOR KING AND COUNTRY

 Others with an association with Wreningham and who are commemorated elsewhere

-Alfred Gooch – Born 2.2.1889 in Hethel and enlisted in Wreningham.
-He died on 19.04.1917 in Palestine whilst fighting Turkish forces in the 2nd Battle of Gaza.
-Recorded on the Jeruslaem Memorial Panel 11-15.
+Alfred Gooch – 24312 Private, 1/5th Battalion Norfolk Regiment.
+Baptised 3 February 1889 in Hethel and enlisted in Wreningham.
+He died on 19.
+April 1917 in Palestine whilst fighting Turkish forces in the 2nd Battle of Gaza.
+Recorded on the Jerusalem Memorial Panel 11-15.
 Commemorated in Hethel Church.
 Son of Robert & Sarah Ann Gooch, Wreningham.
-Brother of Frederick below.
+[Brother of Frederick below.]

 Frederick William Gooch – 790547 47th Battalion Light Infantry Canadian Forces.
-Born on 16.4.1883 and baptised on 4.1.1885 in Wreningham.
-On 3.6.1909 he sailed for Montreal, Canada from Liverpool onboard the “Tunisian”.
+Born on 16 April 1883 and baptised on 4 January 1885 in Wreningham.
+On 3 June 1909 he sailed for Montreal, Canada from Liverpool onboard the “Tunisian”.
 He returned home and emigrated again in 1913 with brother Percy from Liverpool aboard SS Lake Manitoba.
-He subsequently enlisted at New Westminster on 1.2.1916 with the 104th Regiment Westminster Fusiliers of Canada which became part of 47th Battalion Canadian Expeditionary Force (1916).
-He died in France 19.10.1918 aged 35.
+He subsequently enlisted at New Westminster on 1 February 1916 with the 104th Regiment Westminster Fusiliers of Canada which became part of 47th Battalion Canadian Expeditionary Force (1916).
+He died in France 19 October 1918 aged 35.
 Son of Robert & Sarah Ann Gooch, Wreningham.
-Brother of Alfred above.
 Commemorated in Hethel Church.
+[Brother of Alfred above.]

 Presented and researched by Graham Crummett, Michael Hill and Alison Lee.